 Action: Make sure your breakfast and lunch meals contain protein – nuts, seeds, meats and seafood, mushrooms, lentils, beans, etc. A protein-rich snack between meals will also help to stabilize blood sugar levels, thereby reducing afternoon cravings.

-The bottom line is, it’s really important that you understand the cause of your cravings.
-Cravings are your body’s way of saying it needs something – and when you start to listen to your cravings you will start to understand what your body needs – be it more protein, better quality sleep, iron or something else.
+The bottom line is, that you must understand the causes of sugar cravings.
+Cravings are your body’s way of saying it needs something – and when you start to listen to your cravings you will start to understand what your body needs – be it more protein, better quality sleep, iron, or something else.
 Cravings have a meaning.
 Once you’re able to address the cause of cravings rather than the craving itself, you’ll no longer need willpower to “fight” against your cravings.